 How to Remove Wood Stain

 If you don’t want to go through this whole process, you might be able to get away with using a gel stain instead.
 Gel stain sits on top of old stain finishes, so you can leave your old finish on there.

-Check out this painted antique buffet makeover or this post on how to restain wood furniture to see how we use gel stain to restain furniture (without stripping!)
+Check out this painted antique buffet makeover or these posts on how to restain wood furniture and how to stain wood darker to see how we use gel stain to add a stain over stain (without stripping!)

+How to Remove Wood Stain